forsynthielle/forsynthielle/README.md

-# :)

-evening
+hi, evening

-im nameless - best calling me by the charcs im cosplayins names or simply 'rio'
+im mostly nameless - best calling me by the charcs im cosplayins names or simply 'rio'

-he/they usually
+he/him preferred

 15

-a russian wannabe(acually thai)

-multifandom, my favs blood debt althou i suck so bad at the gameplay
+multifandom, my favs blood debt

-i have a very crude humour tht may ivloves sexual/offensive remarks if i got too comfortable so iwec it is
+i have a very crude humour that may involves sexual/offensive remarks if i got too comfortable so iwec it is

-im fine w any ships as long as yall chill, pro/dark/wtvships neutral for me
+im fine w any shippings as long as yall chill, pro/dark/wtvships ok..

-im not rly into pt cuddling, mostly more into hiding ykyk or js sit next to another
+not rlly into cuddling or such, but its alr - we can sit tg